flatironinstitute/CryoLike/docs/source/concepts/imageConversion.rst

    In Angstroms. (``pixel_size``)
  - Whether to output plots (``flag_plots``).
 Default (``True``) causes plots to be output.
-   **[PC: QUESTIONS should we take these two out?
+   **[PC: TODO QUESTIONS should we take these two out?
 I've never used the downsampling how does this interact with the resolution factor?]**